juliusikkala/slang-simple-vulkan/README.md

 3. Open "x64 Native Tools Command Prompt for VS 2022" from the Windows start menu
 4. Navigate to the root of this repository.
 5. Run `cmake -S . -B build --preset=default`
-    - If this doesn't find the Slang compiler, you should give CMake the path to it, so `cmake -G Ninja -S . -B build -DCMAKE_Slang_COMPILER=C:/path/to/your/slang/bin/slangc`.
+    - If this doesn't find the Slang compiler, you should give CMake the path to it, so `cmake -S . -B build --preset=default -DCMAKE_Slang_COMPILER=C:/path/to/your/slang/bin/slangc`.
 6. Run `cmake --build build`
     - If you see a bunch of errors from Slang, it's likely that an old version of Slang was found (e.g. the version that comes with Vulkan SDK).
 Go back to step 4 and define the path to your newer build.

+The executable should then be `build\demo.exe`.

+In case you're curious; LLVM is only needed for generating bindings to C libraries like Vulkan & SDL.

 ## Swoosh splatting